Controlling visibility

 • In the item editor, click on a table row to select it.

-Each row's condition works the same way as visibility conditions on sections, groups, and items - you choose a field, operator, and value.
-When the condition is not met, the row is hidden and the table renders without it.
+A row’s condition works the same way as a visibility condition on a section, group, or item.
+When the condition isn’t met, the row is dropped and the rest of the table renders without it.

 Rows without conditions